GoogleCloudPlatform/snapshot-debugger/README.md

 ## Limitations

-*  Python 2.7 is not be supported
+*  Python 2.7 is not supported

 ## CLI Command Reference